nodeshift/nodejs-reference-architecture/docs/development/serverless.md

 There are some challenges when deciding to use functions.
 The first is that there is no standard.
 The way a function needs to be created and what data is available in the function signature, is based on the vendor that the function is being created for.
 While not a standard for how functions should be created, the [CloudEvents specification](https://github.com/cloudevents/spec) is trying to standardize the payload that is sent.

-Second is the local development and debugging experience.
+Second is the local development and remote debugging experience.
 This can be challenging for a couple of reasons.
+First, when developing locally, if the function needs to interact with other remote services, this can be challenging to setup.
+Second, once the function is running on its respective serverless platform, debugging the remote function can be challening, since it is no small feat to connect a debugger to a remote service.

 There are tools that exist to help with this experience, such as the [faas-js-runtime](https://www.npmjs.com/package/faas-js-runtime), but again, this is based on a specific vendor.